tvirolai/wundernut12/README.md

 lein run
 ```

-If the API key is missing, the application will fall back to using pre-OCR'd text under the `resouces` folder.
+If the API key is missing, the application will fall back to using pre-OCR'd text under the `resources` folder.
 The black and white version of the input image will also be created there.

 ## License